ZTStew/Python-Automatic-Github-Backup/README.md

 ---
 ### Usage:
 (explanation of how to use the program)
-1. In locations.txt, place the absolute path to the desired folders to backup
+1. In `paths/paths_sample.txt`, place the absolute path to the desired folders to backup
+2. Rename `paths_sample.txt` to `paths.txt`
-2. Using Task Scheduler, set auto_backup.py to be run at regular intervals
+3. Using Task Scheduler, set auto_backup.py to be run at regular intervals
-3. Backup files get commited to their specific Github repository
+4. Backup files get commited to their specific Github repository